tedhudek/attendee-notes/README.md

 Last year I was one of at least three people putting their notes up on GitHub, and I thought it would be of greater benifit to everyone interested to find everyone's impressions of the talks all in one place.

+# HOW

+Make a fork of the repo, and create your own branch with your name or other identifier.
+At the end create a pull request of your branch to the main fork.